Le-Ty/Benchmarkin_CFE_adaptation/README.md

 ## ML-Models
 ### ANN
 - Neural Network with 2 hidden layers and Relu-Activation-Function

+## Counterfactual Methods
+### MACE
+- Requirement: With 'pysmt-install --z3' we have to install the z3 solver.